Objects allow you to store keyed collections of values. That’s fine.

 pushadds an element to the end.

-poptakes an element to the end.
+poptakes an element from the end.

 So new elements are added or taken always from the “end”.